 The Company's investments comprise an investment portfolio of subsidiary holdings measured at fair value with movements in fair value recognised in the Statement of Comprehensive Income in the period in which they arise.

-During the year, the Company acquired a 100 per cent stake in Speyside Renewable Energy Partnership Limited ('Speyside') which owns a virgin wood-fired biomass power plant.
-As at 31 December 2022, Speyside was the only asset held by the Company.
+During 2022, the Company acquired a 100 per cent stake in Speyside Renewable Energy Company Limited ('Speyside') which owns a virgin wood-fired biomass power plant.